maroacc/Medical-Cost-Personal-Dataset-Analysis/README.md

 ## 2. Statistical Inference & Hypothesis Testing
 - Choose a couple of hypothesis to test based on the exploratory analysis
-- 1 confidence interval
+- confidence intervals
-- 1 power
+- power
-- 1 hypothesis test for the mean
+- hypothesis test for the mean
-- 1 hypothesis test for the variance
+- hypothesis test for the variance
-- 1 ANOVA
+- ANOVA

 ## 3. Modeling
 - Correlation Analysis of all variables + pairplot()
-- 1 linear regression model (Insurance Forecast)
+- linear regression model (Insurance Forecast)
   - error, p-values and confidence intervales for bo and b1
   - confidence bands
   - prediction band